GuavaCZ/filament-knowledge-base/README.md

 ```
 This will render a `Help menu` button at the end of the top navbar.

-If you added more than one documentation files, it will render a dropdown menu, otherwise the `help` button will directly reference the documentation you linked.
+If you add more than one documentation file, it will render a dropdown menu, otherwise the `help` button will directly reference the documentation you linked.

 ![Documentation button example](https://github.com/GuavaCZ/filament-knowledge-base/raw/main/docs/images/screenshot_help_menu.png)